 Binary numbers are represented as either fixed-point or floating-point data types.
 A fixed-point data type is characterized by the word size in bits, the binary point, and whether it is signed or unsigned.
 The binary point is the means by which fixed-point values are scaled.
 With the Fixed-Point Designer™ software, fixed-point data types can be integers, fractionals, or generalized fixed-point numbers.
 The main difference between these data types is their default binary point.

 Floating-point data types are characterized by a sign bit, a fraction (or mantissa) field, and an exponent field.
-The blockset adheres to the IEEE® Standard 754-1985 for Binary Floating-Point Arithmetic (referred to simply as the IEEE Standard 754 throughout this guide) and supports singles, doubles, and a nonstandard IEEE-style floating-point data type.
+Fixed-Point Designer adheres to the IEEE® Standard 754-1985 for Binary Floating-Point Arithmetic (referred to simply as the IEEE Standard 754 throughout this guide) and supports singles and doubles.

 When choosing a data type, you must consider these factors: